VQE-generated quantum circuit dataset for machine learning: Dataset properties

 First, we visualize the constructed dataset using t-stochastic neighbor embedding (t-SNE) \cite{vanDerMaaten2008} to understand the distribution of data intuitively. t-SNE is a visualization method which takes a distance matrix $d_{m,m^\prime}$ of a dataset $\{\bm{x}_m\}$ consisting of high-dimensional vectors as its input, and generate low-dimensional points which maintain the similarities among the data points.
 Here, we adopt $d_{m,m^\prime} = 1-|\bra{0}U_m^\dagger U_{m^\prime}\ket{0}|^2$ as the distance matrix of our dataset consisting of quantum circuits $\{U_m\}$.
 We use the exact values for inner product of $\bra{0}U_m^\dagger U_{m^\prime}\ket{0}$ calculated by Qulacs \cite{qulacs}.

 The visualization result is shown in Fig.~\ref{fig:clustering_result} (top panels).
 Each point corresponds to a circuit $U_m$, and it is colored depending on its label.
 We observe that the 4-, 8-, 12- and 16-qubit datasets are well clustered, while a portion of the data from the 20-qubit dataset appear to be somewhat intermingled.
-We find it harder to solve Hamiltonians corresponding to 20 qubits than the others for some ansatz employed in this work.
+We find it harder to solve Hamiltonians corresponding to 20 qubits than the others with some ansatz employed in this work.
+These outcomes depend on the chosen distance metric.
+Alternative metrics may yield disparate results.
+Furthermore, the inability to achieve impeccable clustering of the dataset is not regarded as a deficiency because it allows for the comparison of different clustering algorithms.
 We present in the Appendix the fidelity between the output state and the true ground state of the Hamiltonian for each ansatz.
 Another interesting feature is the existence of multiple clusters in a label.
 We believe this is an artificial effect caused by the t-SNE visualization.
 This feature cannot be observed by another visualization technique called multidimensional scaling (MDS) \cite{Kruskal1964b}, which is shown in the Appendix.

-Then, we perform clustering based on the exact value of $d_{ij}$ to show that the clustering of the proposed dataset is indeed easy for ideal quantum computers.
-We employ the k-medoids algorithm implemented in PyClustering \cite{Novikov2019}.
+To demonstrate the ease of clustering the proposed dataset for ideal quantum computers, we perform clustering based on the exact value of $d_{ij}$.
+We note that this is not the only approach for solving the proposed learning task.
+We employ the $k$-medoids algorithm implemented in PyClustering\cite{Novikov2019}.
 The performance of the clustering is evaluated by adjusted Rand index (ARI) \cite{hubert1985comparing}, which takes a value between 0 (random clustering) and 1 (perfect clustering).
-The ARI is evaluated as the mean of 10 trials of clustering with different random seeds.
+The ARI is evaluated as the mean of ten trials of clustering with different random seeds.

 The result is visualized in Fig.~\ref{fig:clustering_result}.
 The ARI of the 4-, 8-, 12-, 16- and 20-qubit dataset is respectively 0.992, 0.968, 0.927, 0.883 and 0.692.
 The relatively low ARI for the 20-qubit dataset is caused by the difficulty of producing quantum circuits to output the ground state of label 5.
 This result indicates that it is possible to cluster this dataset, even in the unsupervised setting, with an ideal quantum computer.